 Additional standout animal welfare charities

 In addition to the top recommendations, REG believes the following animal welfare charities to be highly cost-effective.
-They’re not featured on the donation page, but if you want to donate to them please get in touch with us.

 - The Humane League: Working to reduce animal suffering through education and corporate campaigns to improve animal welfare standards.